mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 **After** - The infused stem cells find their way through your bloodstream to your bones.
 Over time they take hold in your bones, a process called "engraftment".
 They begin to divide and create healthy, new blood cells.
 Your immune and vital systems begin to return.

 ### Outpatient Autologous Stem Cell Transplant
 Until relatively recently stem cell transplants were always done in the hospital.
-Patients would live in the hospital while undergoing treatment, and for a period of recovery.
+Patients would live in the hospital while undergoing treatment, and would remain in the hospital for a period of their recovery.

+**Check: (Incorporate, ask about overlap with other text) Depending on your condition and treatment plan you may receive part of your care in the hospital or in the outpatient BMT clinic.
+During the phase of treatment while you are cared for in the outpatient setting you will stay in a local hotel or apartment)

 Now, stem cell transplants like yours can be done out of the hospital - called an "outpatient transplant".
 This means that while you are receiving your treatment, you will stay in a local hotel or apartment.
 Every day you will come to the Outpatient BMT Clinic for blood work, vital signs, weight and physical examination.
-You will only be admitted to the hospital for an overnight stay if you develop complications.
+You will only be admitted to the hospital if you develop complications.

 Here is a typical timeline for someone having an outpatient transplant:

 * *Day −4:* You and your caregiver will check into a hotel or apartment close to MSKCC's main campus in Manhattan.
 * *Day −3:* You and your caregiver will come to MSKCC's Interventional Radiology department at main campus where a central venous catheter is inserted in your upper chest wall.
 You return to your hotel or apartment in the evening.
 * *Day −2:* You will come to the Outpatient BMT Clinic where you receive your chemotherapy.
 You will return to your hotel or apartment in the evening.
+(Note that, in some cases, patients can require multiple days of chemotherapy) that the number of days you will receive chemotherapy varies.
+Other patients will require multiple days.
 * *Day −1:* This is a rest day; you will remain in your hotel or apartment for the day.
 * *Day 0:* Transplant day.
 You will come to the Outpatient BMT Clinic where you receive your stem cell transplant.
 You will return to your hotel or apartment in the evening.
 * *Day +1 to +12:* You will visit the Outpatient BMT Clinic every day to have blood work done, your vital signs checked and a physical examination.
 You'll also receive hydration, electrolytes and transfusions if necessary.
 You return to your hotel or apartment every evening.